Idlewild, Michigan: Establishment (1912–1920s)

 Idlewild was founded in 1912.
-During this period, a small yet clearly distinguishable African American middle class – largely composed of professionals and small business owners – had been established in many urban centers, including several in the American Midwest.
+During this period, a small yet clearly distinguishable African American middle classlargely composed of professionals and small business ownershad been established in many urban centers, including several in the American Midwest.
 Despite having the financial means for leisure travel, racial segregation prevented them from recreational pursuits in most resort destinations in the region.

 Seeing an opportunity, four white land developers and their wives organized the Idlewild Resort Company (IRC).
-Erastus and Flora Branch, Adelbert and Isabelle Branch (from nearby White Cloud, Michigan), Wilbur M. and Mayme Lemon, and A.E. and Modolin Wright (of Chicago), organized IRC during the pre-World War I era.
+Erastus and Flora Branch, Adelbert and Isabelle Branch (from nearby White Cloud, Michigan), Wilbur M. and Mayme Lemon, and A.E. and Modolin Wright (of Chicago), organized the IRC during the pre-World War I era.
 To secure land rights, Erastus Branch built a cabin, homesteaded the land for three years, and eventually obtained the title to the land through his Branch, Anderson & Tyrrell Real Estate Company, which became the central focus of the resort community.

 One folk saying suggests that the community's name refers to "idle men and wild women".
 Current residents embrace this version of the story by selling playful T-shirts with this phrase at the annual Idlewilders summer festivals.

-IRC organized excursions to attract middle class African American professionals from Detroit, Chicago, and other Midwestern cities, taking them on tours of the rustic community, and selling lots.
+The IRC organized excursions to attract middle class African American professionals from Detroit, Chicago, and other Midwestern cities, taking them on tours of the rustic community, and selling lots.
 Their ads in major news media offered lots at $1 down and $1 per month, and cited the hunting, fishing, boating and horseback riding opportunities.
-A 1919 pamphlet used by IRC to promote the community, entitled "Beautiful Idlewild", describes it as "the hunter's paradise" renowned "for its beautiful lakes of pure spring water" and "its myriads of game fish".
+A 1919 pamphlet used by the IRC to promote the community, entitled "Beautiful Idlewild", describes it as "the hunter's paradise" renowned "for its beautiful lakes of pure spring water" and "its myriads of game fish".
 Promoters of the area also emphasized the lack of prejudice and the freedom of movement for blacks "without ostracism and hatred", in a town where they could truly feel like "American citizens".